teatco/BreedFindingApplication/README.md

 # classes

-1. #server: to establish the express service, this application includes only one service
+1. server: to establish the express service, this application includes only one service
 2. index: each service is accessed by index modules
 3. findBreedingServiceWorkflow: to structure the workflow of the service
 4. getCatBreedsData: to make a secure connection to the cat apis and pull out the cat data
 5. digestCatBreedsData: to process the cat data and return the top 5 cat breeds that are child friendly, dog friendly and stranger friendly that share the same weighting

-#Techniques

-• Best coding practices

-• Scalability

-• Reliability

-• Reusability

-• Responsiveness

-• Performance

-• Security